-The rainbow color scheme of the Chakras seems too perfect.
+The chakras are often depicted with rainbow colors.
 Were the colors based on clairvoyance or user experience?
 Who discovered them?
 And the qualities for each chakra – where did they come from?

 In Rainbow Body, author Kurt Leland asks these same questions, leading to his multi-year search into the origin of the chakra system as we know it.
 He distinguishes between the “Eastern” chakra system that originated in India about 1000 years ago, and the “Western” chakra system that was introduced to the West by the Theosophical Society in 1880.
 According to Leland, the original Eastern approach to the chakras was a map of discrete states of consciousness, realms or planes, from bhu-loka, the earthly, physical plane, to satya-loka, the Divine, enlightened plane of existence.
 Practitioners would meditate on the chakras – “pierce the chakras” or dissolve the knots between chakras – to attain higher planes of consciousness.